raza23/pfwtfp-reading-object-oriented-code-atl-web-042219-gap/README.md

 uses the instance variables we _just_ set, returning a String of the two variables combined.

+Oh, that's right, we were looking for the implementation of `full_name`.
+We found it.
+It depends _not_ on inputs explicitly passed into the method, but rather on inputs that were set (and presumably haven't been changed) when the `class` was instantiated.
+Fortunately there's no _opaque_ code here.
+We're doing `String` addition (`+`) and our output is the result of that `String` addition per step 2 of our process.
+We've certainly mastered this bit of the `Person` class!

+Keep performing this process until you can understand what a `class` is doing.
+Keep in mind, if a method **_isn't_** called part of the execution of the method you're studying, _tune it out_.
+You don't need to understand 100% of a class to use it or even debug it.
+If it's not interfering in the work at hand, feel free to tune it out.
+Great developers, like great fighter pilots are experts at tuning out what doesn't matter so that they can be entirely focused on _what does_.

 ## What About Class Methods

 Class methods are a snap.
 Instead of having to look for how they were